airswap/airswap-protocols/protocols/index/README.md

 ## Constructor

-Create a new `Market` contract.
+Create a new `Index` contract.
 Usually called within the context of an `Indexer` contract.

 ```Solidity
 constructor(